graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The arguments of a lookup field must correspond to fields specified by a `@key`
+The arguments of a lookup field must correspond to fields specified as an entity
-directive annotated on the return type of the lookup field.
+key with the `@key` directive.

 ```graphql example
 type Query {